happilymarrieddad/coinbase-go-client-v3/README.md

 Take a look at the tests for more examples

 ## Notes about tests
 WARNING!!!
 Running the INTEG tests as they are at the moment run against the REAL coinbase API.
-DO NOT RUN THEM UNLESS YOU HAVE THOROUGHLY GONE THROUGH THE TESTS, KNOW HOW THEY WORK AND ARE OKAY WITH LIVE TESTS!!!!
+Do not run them unless you have thoroughly gone through the tests, know how they work and are okay with live tests!!!!

 ## Instructions
 TODO: